fengqian-ayce/fightbot/README.md

 **Request Errors**: Check your internet connection and API key validity.
 The system includes error handling for common API issues.

 **File Permissions**: For file-based communication, ensure the application has read/write permissions in the working directory.

+**Log Files**: If you can't find debate logs, use `python log_viewer.py list` to see all available logs with their locations.